Losiev/k8s-python-api/README.md

 docker run -p 8000:8000 k8s-python-app
 ```
 ### Monitoring
-Monitoring is set up using Prometheus and Grafana:
+Monitoring is set up using Prometheus and Grafana:<br/>
-• Prometheus collects metrics from your application and stores them.
+• Prometheus collects metrics from your application and stores them.<br/>
 • Grafana provides a dashboard to visualize the metrics.

 ### Configuring Prometheus to collect metrics